solo-io/gloo/docs/content/security/opa/_index.md

   uid: 2de8732f-c33b-11e9-8be1-42010a8000dc
 {{< /highlight >}}

+---

 ## Verify

 Time to test!

-we have prepared two virtual services for testing:
+We have prepared two virtual services for testing:

 <details><summary>[vs-ok.yaml](vs-ok.yaml)</summary>
 ```